The Great Exhibition (1971 - 2016)

 The exhibition presents you as a unique artistic vision, with over fifty images selected by Gilbert & George.

 As the two most iconic in the art world, dressed in near-coordinated and perfectly ironed suits, Gilbert & George have been residing in the same East End neighborhood of London since the 1960s.
 Fearless and direct, their art has the power to upset the viewer.

 GILBERT & GEORGE - AN INDIVISIBLE ARTISTIC ENTITY

 In the film Gilbert & George tell us about their art and take us on one of their legendary walks through a neighborhood that has provided material for their art for more than 50 years.
-We met again in Stockholm for a walk through the finished exhibition at Moderna Museet.
+We met again in Stockholm for a stroll through the finished exhibition at Moderna Museet.

-Comedy, tragedy, desperation, fearlessness and sadness
+Comedy, tragedy, despair, fearlessness and sadness

 Curators: Hans Ulrich Obrist and Daniel Birnbaum